-There is so much more that could be including in this article because there is just a lot involved with good, healthy sleep and the functionality of sleep.
-Digging deep into the very many things that go into sleeping and waking can make the whole system seem almost magical.
+There is so much more that could be included in this article because there is just a lot involved with good, healthy sleep and the functionality of sleep.
+Digging deep into the many things that go into sleeping and waking can make the whole system seem almost magical.

 “At this time, it appears unlikely

 that there is a unique sleep neurotransmitter or brain structure – sleep and wakefulness seem to arise from a network of brain activity.
 During sleep, each person activates this network in a different way, integrating daily experiences and past emotions, and accompanying the aging process.
 Teasing apart, the dynamics of these endogenous and environmental contributions to both normal and abnormal sleep are going to keep neuroscientists busy for very many years to come (3).”